Silenthal/bn1/README.md

 Python 3, devkitPro, and make are required.
 For the Python tools, the pip packages `pypng` and `pycparser` are required and can be installed with `python3 -m pip install -r requirements.txt`.

+To build, run `build.py`.
+The output GBA file will be put in the `build` directory.

-To build, create a directory called `base`, place the ROM in the directory, and name it `base.gba`.
+To build and also check for accuracy against a given game, create a directory called `base`, place the ROM in the directory, and name it `base.gba`.
+Then, run `build.py check`.

-Then, run `build.py`.
-The output GBA file will be in the `build` directory.
+To run the rebuild command (tidy, then build), run `build.py rebuild`.

 To clean up all build files, run `build.py clean`.
 Run `build.py tidy` to only remove built source files and leave built asset files alone.
 Run `build.py rebuild` to do tidying and building in one step.